Lumisumu/carrot-comic-downloader/README.md

 Download webcomics in an easy and customizable way.
 You can download the exe or run it locally with Python 3.

 Originally project was started because I needed a convenient way to download all Pikmin 4 promotional comics and save them as png instead of avif.
 Project was then expanded with support for Dark Legacy Comics and also for using custom scripts.
-Originally project had CLI, but it has been upgraded to GUI made with Tkinter.
+Originally project had CLI, but it has been upgraded to use a GUI made with Tkinter.

-## User installation
+## User installation and tips

 Download the latest exe.zip from Releases and extract it in location of your choice.
 Double click "Carrot Comic Downloader" to start the program.

-Follow the instructions.
-Images are saved into "output" folder.

-## Tips for user

-If you want to download only one specific comic page, input the number as both first and last comic number.
+Click "?" buttons to see tips about program features.

 If new comics have been released for supported comics, update the values in "comics.txt" file in "resources" folder.

 To use a custom script, edit the "script_custom.py" file in "resources" folder.
 Your file must have `write_links()` function where custom script code starts.

+## Errors

+When error occurs, error description replaces tips on the right side of the screen.
+Sometimes reading command-line output is needed to find the issue.

+Make sure you run the program in a location where you have write permissions, otherwise both list file creation and image saving can fail.

+If downloading fails with multiple Python error messages, you have a bad connection.
+Try connecting to a more stable network.

 ## Installing and running project